Hanfu: History

-Shang dynasty
+Shang dynasty, 2nd millennium BCE

 In China, a systemic structure of clothing was first developed during the Shang dynasty, where colours, designs, and rules governing use was implemented across the social strata.
 Only primary colours (i.e. red, blue, and yellow) and green were used due to the degree of technology at the time.

 The rudiments of hanfu was developed in this period; the combination of upper and lower garments, called yichang, was usually worn with a bixi.
 The jiaoling youren yi a style of upper garment, started to be worn during this period.
 In winter, padded jackets were worn.
 The ku or jingyi, which were knee-high trousers tied onto the calves but left the thighs exposed, were worn under the chang.
 During this period, this clothing style was unisex.
 Only rich people wore silk; poor people continued to wear loose shirts and ku made of hemp or ramie.
 An example of a Shang dynasty attire can be seen on an anthropomorphic jade figurine excavated from the Tomb of Fu Hao in Anyang, which shows a person wearing a long narrow-sleeved yi with a wide band covering around waist, and a skirt underneath.
 This yichang attire appears to have been designed for the aristocratic class.